Remote entanglement distribution in a quantum network via multinode indistinguishability of photons: Introduction

 Distributing quantum entangled states among nodes of a compound quantum network is the key process to implement large-scale and long-distance quantum information and communication processing \cite{Duan2001,Perseguers2008,PhysRevA.95.032306,Scherer:11,Das2018,Gyongyosi2019,Liu2021PRL,Lago2021,liu2021}.
-An established process to achieve this goal is provided by the so-called entanglement swapping, that entangles quantum particles which never mutually interact \cite{zukowski1993event,pan1998experimental,goebel2008multistage, ma2012experimental,zhang2019experimental,sun2017entanglement,Guccioneeaba4508,Basset2019}.
-In this procedure the particles are always distinguishable and individually addressed by local operations and classical communication (LOCC).
+An established process to achieve this goal is provided by the so-called entanglement swapping, that entangles quantum particles which never mutually interact \cite{zukowski1993event,pan1998experimental,goebel2008multistage,ma2012experimental,zhang2019experimental,sun2017entanglement,Guccioneeaba4508,Basset2019}.
+In this procedure the particles are spatially distinguishable and individually addressed by local operations and classical communication.
 Two initial entangled pairs of particles are thus required followed by Bell-state measurements (BSM) performed on two particles chosen each from a distinct pair, which finally leave the remaining two particles remotely entangled.

-Implementation of entanglement swapping procedures has to face some drawbacks.
-On the one hand, entangled photon pair sources have typically limited efficiency \cite{Jin2015}, especially for those generated at low rate ($\sim 10^{-2}$ for single laser pulse) by spontaneous parametric down conversion (SPDC) \cite{SPDC2}.
-On the other hand, standard BSM are usually challenging to be realized with high performances \cite{BSA,yang2006experimental,cQED,cQED3,PhysRevA.84.042331,PhysRevA.92.042314,PhysRevA.82.032318}.
+Implementation of entanglement swapping procedures, realized with different physical systems, such as photons \cite{pan1998experimental,RevModPhys.84.777,pan2002,yang2006experimental,halder2007}, atoms \cite{chou2007,monroe2008,pan2008}, diamond nitrogen-vacancy centers \cite{hanson2021}, and quantum dots \cite{SPDC2,basset2019,zopf2019}, has to face some drawbacks.
+On the one hand, entangled photon pair sources have typically limited efficiency, especially for those generated at low rate by spontaneous parametric down conversion (SPDC) \cite{zeilinger2009}.
+On the other hand, BSM are usually challenging to be realized with high performances \cite{BSA,cQED,cQED3,PhysRevA.84.042331,PhysRevA.92.042314,PhysRevA.82.032318}.
 One way to overcome these hurdles consists in obtaining technological improvements of the employed devices to increase generation and detection efficiency \cite{Jin2015}.
 Differently, one can think of a more fundamental route aiming at designing alternative methods which exploit and control inherent properties of the compound distributed system, such that their implementation is ultimately less demanding.
-In this work we follow the latter route, individuating in the spatial indistinguishability of identical particles the basic quantum property suited to the scope.
+In this work we follow the latter route, individuating in the spatial indistinguishability (SI) of identical particles the basic quantum property suited to the scope.